 How to get free backlinks for your images

 Nobody likes a copycat.
-But in fact most of the time when someone copies your images it is most likely because they are lazy, or didn’t actually know they should’t do it.
+But in fact most of the time when someone copies your images it is most likely because they are lazy, or didn’t actually know they shouldn’t do it.
 When I used to work for an SEO agency, I have seen entire websites copied word for word, and after emailing the owner they were totally surprised and thought it was fine.
-Mind boggling yes, but be polite and don’t assume they are stealing.
+Mind-boggling yes, but be polite and don’t assume they are stealing.
 They might not know any better.

-There are a couple different ways to find people copying your images.
+There are a couple of different ways to find people copying your images.